 Fandom, gamersville, etc.

 Minnesota is a great place to live if you're into SF, gaming and other such geekish things.
 Minneapolis is actually one of the birthplaces of RPG's.
 M.A.R.
-Barker, designer of Tekumel, lives here, and I think Dave Arneson does, too.
+Barker, designer of Tekumel, lived here, and Dave Arneson did, too.
 Several famous SF authors live here or have lived here: Steven Brust, Emma Bull, Neil Gaiman (I think), other folks who I also haven't read anything by.

-Maybe more importantly, Minnesota has quite a nice fandom/gaming community.
+More importantly, Minnesota has a flourishing fandom/gaming/anime/general geekery community.
 For a relatively small area (about a million people in the Metro, specifically) it has a very high concentration of cool geeky people.
+In fact, if Twin Cities fandom has a drawback, it's that it's so big you can't really participate in, or even know about, all of it.